rabbitmq/rabbitmq-website/site/quorum-queues.md

 ## <a id="resource-use" class="anchor" href="#resource-use">Resource Use</a>

-Quorum queues are typically require more resources (disk and RAM) than classic mirrored queues.
+Quorum queues typically require more resources (disk and RAM) than classic mirrored queues.
 To enable fast election of a new leader and recovery, data safety as well as good throughput characteristics all members in a quorum queue "cluster" keep all messages in the queue in memory _and_ on disk.

-Quorum queues should not be used in memory constrained systems.
+Quorum queues use a write-ahead-log (WAL) for all operations.
+WAL operations are stored both in memory and written to disk.
+When the WAL file written to disk reaches a predefined limit, the system will begin to release memory.
+When this limit is reached, the system will also start moving operations that are still required to a long-term storage mechanism.
+The WAL file size limit at which memory and disk start being released defaults to 512MiB.
+Because the release of memory may take some time, we recommend that the RabbitMQ node is allocated at least 3 times the memory of the default WAL file size limit.
+More will be required in high-throughput systems - 4 times is a good starting point.

 ## <a id="limitations" class="anchor" href="#limitations">Limitations</a>